Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Background

-In this work, we focus on providing a framework for validating data integrity.
-Other types of cyberattacks such as denial of service attacks, in which the communication channels are congested, are not considered.
-Nonetheless, it is worth noting that our proposed approach can provide some benefits even in such situations.
-While the communication channel utilized to transmit the encoded commands to the robot might be known to an attacker, the sensor data or inputs triggering the different actions are unknown even to the robot itself, if multiple possibilities exist.
-Therefore, our framework also provides partial mitigation for other types of cyberattacks where the channel utilized to trigger a robot's actions might be disguised within the encoded instruction graph sent to the robot before the mission starts.
+In this work, we focus on a framework for validating data integrity.
+Other types of cyberattacks such as denial of service attacks---in which the communication channels are congested---are not considered.
+However, it is worth noting that our proposed approach can provide some benefits even in the types of cyberattacks we do not directly consider.
+For instance, while the communication channel used to transmit encoded commands to the robot might be known to an attacker, the sensor data or inputs triggering the different actions will still be unknown to an attacker, as they are unknown even to the robot itself.
+As another example, the channel utilized to trigger a robot's actions might be disguised within the encoded instruction graph sent to the robot before the mission starts.
+In these ways, our framework can provide partial mitigation for a broad range of possible cyberattacks.